 “So, we kept doing it over and over and finally, we got it down,” she continued.
 “Everything, the timing, everything, down.
 The doors shut, and we were like, “Yes!” and then we noticed one balloon was sticking out.
 One balloon.
 And Sarah and I look at each other and we look up, and she just looks at me and goes, “Pull it.”
 And me, I just grabbed it and pulled it down and that way, it looked like the elevator was moving.
 So, that was my favorite moment because when you look at it in the movie, it’s all just for the comedy of it, to entertain you guys, so it’s a very big physical piece.
 It took all those little elements of it in just that one moment it was me and Sarah where she just says, “Pull it” and I grab it.
 When you see the clip, you can see that one balloon and it’s only one take, ‘cause it can only really happen once.”

 After appearing in a co-starring role in the 2014 horror film Deliver Us From Evil, as well as a guest appearance on Fox’s New Girl as Angie, Munn joined Johnny Depp and Gwyneth Paltrow in the cast of Mortdecai in 2015.
-Munn is also in two films currently in filming– Ride Along 2 and the much anticipated X-Men: Apocalypse (as Psylocke).
-Both movies are currently listed for a 2016 release.
+Munn was also in two films in 2016, Ride Along 2 and X-Men: Apocalypse (as Psylocke).
 Munn also served as a correspondent for an episode of Showtime’s documentary series Years of Living Dangerously, where she profiles Washington state’s efforts to reduce CO2 emissions.